Intro

 Open source has been a game-changer for us all, it’s even crucial for software developers.
-I mean none between us can say he never used open-sourced things.
+I mean, none of us can say he never used open-sourced projects.

-Sometimes we feel like we can add our piece to the puzzle but for some reasons we don’t, I’ve been doing little open source since the start of my career but today I wanted to create my own NPM package … if you read this article maybe you want to follow that route too.
+Sometimes we feel like we can add our piece to the puzzle but for some reason, we don’t, I’ve been doing little open source since the start of my career, but today I wanted to create my own NPM package … if you read this article maybe you want to follow that route too.

-Let me tell you it’s easy to create an NPM package, but not easy to create a helpful package, the one that will be used by at least a thousand of professionals around the globe.
+Let me tell you something, it’s easy to create an NPM package, but not easy to create a helpful package, the one that will be used by hundreds of professionals around the globe.

-I would advise you not to stay with the focus of creating something no matter what, but rather converting problems you solve daily in packages others can use without spending hours solving the same things.
+I would advise you not to stay focused on creating something no matter what, but rather convert problems you solve daily into packages others can use without spending hours solving the same things.

-We all know how lazy we Software developers are, I’m not an exception then I’ll use your useful package too 🤓
+We all know how lazy we Software developers are, I’m not an exception, so I’ll use your useful package too 🤓

 My First Package

-Basically I created my first NPM package, it had 30 installations during the first day, 70 installations 48 hours after its inception, 108 downloads three days later and now it’s npm
+Basically, I created my first NPM package, it had 30 installations on the first day, 70 installations 48 hours after its inception, 108 downloads three days later, and now it’s npm

-Quite motivating to do more, not only because it’s used by other developers but primarily because I really depend on open source myself.
+Quite motivating to do more, not only because it’s used by other developers, but primarily because I depend on open source myself.

 It’s called paykickstart-ipn-validator, its only and unique purpose is to validate incoming IPN notifications got from PayKickStart.